Contents

 WorldNomads.com provides cover for what’s important for travelers from 140 countries.

-By focusing on what you need and leaving out what you don’t, World Nomad’s prices are some of the most competitive online.
+By focusing on what you need and leaving out what you don’t, World Nomads offers some of the most competitive online prices.

 3. Flexibility when you need it most

 Had a change of plans?
-You can buy more cover or claim online while you are still away.
+You can purchase additional cover or submit a claim online while you are away.

 You can even buy a World Nomads policy if you’re already traveling.